bdkruse/Front-Back-Data-Demo/README.md

 ### Getting Started
 Download or clone this repository

-From the terminal, install the project using npm
+Open your terminal or command line and navigate to the root directory.
+Install the project using npm
 ```
 npm install
 ```